 By Audley Japan specialist Jake

 A safe, clean and exciting country, Japan has all the credentials for a great family vacation.
-There’s plenty to keep children of all ages entertained from futuristic museums, hypnotic game centres and walking robots, to ninja restaurants, snow monkeys and calligraphy courses.
+There’s plenty to keep children of all ages entertained from futuristic museums, hypnotic game centers and walking robots, to ninja restaurants, snow monkeys and calligraphy courses.

 The fast and efficient bullet train is an attraction in itself, but it also provides an easy way to travel around the country with your family, while there’s a wealth of restaurants and accommodation that cater for all tastes.